 Nothing was wrong!

-Imagine my surprise to get back to the church nursery to get lectured by the lady in charge of the nursery.
+Imagine my surprise to get back to the church nursery only to receive a lecture by the lady in charge of the nursery.
 “Our church has a policy that only children younger than 2 are allowed in the church nursery.
-Two year olds need to learn to sit quietly in church and listen.
+Two -year-olds need to learn to sit quietly in church and listen.
 You need to have your child with you in church.”

 “I am a visitor,” I patiently explained.
 “My child is not able to sit still in church.
 Would she please be able to stay in the nursery so that I could listen to the church service?”

-I received another lecture on child-raising and the importance of teaching my 2-year-old to sit still.
+I received a repeat lecture on child-raising and the importance of teaching my 2-year-old to sit still.